roadwarriorkata/architecture/01 ProblemDefintion/ProblemDefinition.md

 ### Planning Journey

 The target of the planning journey is to plan and prepare an upcomming trip (travel).
-Here the ep+mphasis is on easily building a trip consisting of different reservations for cars, flights or hotels.
+Here the emphasis is on easily building a trip consisting of different reservations for cars, flights or hotels.
 This preparation step helps the traveler to check completeness and consistency of all the reservations and allows him to focus on the fun part during the travel later.

 ![Panning Journey](PlanningJourney.png)